 I CAN HOLD A NOTE AS LONG AS CHASE NATIONAL BANK. — ETHEL MERMAN Continue reading Ethel Merman’s Wit

-(Note: This blog post underwent small revisions on January 11 and March 22, 2019.)
+(Note: This blog post underwent small revisions on January 11, March 22, and June 14, 2019.)
 I can’t believe it.
 I spent a year researching George Michael’s work to write an essay, and missed this.
 It isn’t his only advert, either, but it’s the one people respect as his better work.
 The commercial aired on the American Music Awards, broadcast in January 1989.
 That was at about the time the popularity of the Faith album ran its course and GM was slowing the promotion of his music in the U.S., although he won two awards during the ceremony.
-This video may be more … Continue reading The George Michael Video You May Not Remember
+This video promotes … Continue reading The George Michael Video You May Not Remember

 WE’LL NEVER KNOW HOW MANY DEBATES ON MATURITY END WITH THE DEBATERS CALLING EACH OTHER DISPARAGING NAMES AND THROWING OBJECTS.
 Continue reading Just a Thought